FAHLEVI THING

 I have been observing Adaro Energy (ADRO) for a long time, as it is one of Indonesia’s coal mining companies with relatively stable financial performance despite the cyclical fluctuations in coal prices.
 ADRO is also among the coal producers with the largest reserves in Indonesia, which has long supported its operational resilience.

-Alam Tri Mineral
+Alam Tri Minerals

 I first purchased ADRO shares in 2019 at around IDR 1,300, but I sold them relatively quickly.
 I no longer remember the exact reason, although it was likely because I wanted to reallocate capital to another company that I considered more attractive at the time.